 What should be done after receiving a notice?

-Step 4: Check the contractual obligations which the sender of the notice needs to fulfill and which it lacks.
-Breach of contractual obligations will be a good defense for the receiver.
-Counter claim for damage due to breach and compliance of obligation can be done.
+Step 4: Check the contractual obligations which the sender of the notice needs to fulfil and which it lacks.
+Breach of contractual obligations will be a good defence for the receiver.
+Counterclaim for damage due to breach and compliance of obligation can be done.

 Legal notices are an important part of adjudication process providing fair and reasonable chance to settle the disputed points and to intimate the parties of the legal action.
 It all depends on how a notice is drafted, whether the focus of lawyer is to settle the points of a dispute through arbitration /conciliation or to escalate tension by approaching the court.

 Legistify connects you with the best lawyers in India and top Chartered Accountants in India with simple telephonic conversation or email.
 Call us at 011-33138123 or send us an email at firstname.lastname@example.org to get started.